0ero1ne/bandit/README.md

 Follwing the same concept as before we can use find, but, this time we are going to filter permissions using `-perm -u-x` and the size `-size 1033c`.
 At the end just execute the `cat` command to output the content.
+If we want to trim the output to have a cleaner output we can use `tr -d ' '`.

 ```
-find inhere/ -type f -perm -u-x -size 1033c -exec cat {} \;
+bandit5@bandit:~$ find inhere/ -type f -perm -u-x -size 1033c -exec cat {} \; | tr -d ' '
+DXjZPULLxYr17uwoI01bNLQbtFemEgo7
 ```

 ## Level 6 → Level 7